 But none of these apps can amplify cellular nor Wifi signal.

-To their credit some of the apps state in their description that they cannot boost signal strength, and correctly point out than no app can boost cell or Wifi signal.
+To their credit, some of the apps state in their description that they cannot boost signal strength, and correctly point out than no app can boost cell, Wifi signal, or Wifi calling.

 As I said before, these apps serve useful functions.
 But despite what the results of your app store search may imply, they don’t boost signal.